Minimal-ish Curly Hair Routine

 Conditioner Wash or Co-Wash DAILY

-Instead of using shampoo, wash your hair with conditioner instead.
+Instead of using shampoo, wash your hair with conditioner.
 This way, curly hair will maintain its natural moisture.
 I just scrunch my hair from tip to root to help define my curls, detangle using my fingers, then rinse off most of the conditioner.
-Before, I would rinse my hair until there's no more film-like feel on my hair.
-But, not anymore.
 I discovered that this method can actually add and help seal in moisture.
+Unlike before when I would rinse my hair until there's no more film-like feel on my hair before.

 Deep Conditioner ONCE a WEEK